Builditluc/wiki-tui/docs/contributing/develop-code.md

 <type>: <subject>
 ```

-The first line is mandatory for every commit and the `<body>` and `<footer>` lines are optional according to the actual situation.
-It would also be nice if the first line is no longer than 50 characters
+The message should not be longer than 50 characters

 This allows the commit message to be easier to read on GitHub as well as in various git tools.